Laurence Shahlaei: Strongman career

 In 2014, Shahlaei emerged runner-up to Hafþór Júlíus Björnsson at the 2014 Battle of the North in Tórshavn, Faroe Islands.
 He suffered a severe injury attempting a personal best deadlift at the World Deadlift Championships in conjunction with the 2014 Europe's Strongest Man, tearing his lat, forcing him to withdraw from the competition despite sharing third place with Martin Wildauer with a 435 kg lift.
 In 2015 World's Strongest Man group stages, he again sustained an injury during the Norse Hammers event where the second of the three hammers tore his triceps and dropped him to the floor.

-In his career spanning over 12 years, Shahlaei competed in 55 international competitions and won 8 of them including his best win, the 2016 Europe's Strongest Man.
+In his career spanning over 12 years, Shahlaei competed in 58 international competitions and won 8 of them including his best win, the 2016 Europe's Strongest Man.
 He also managed to win 4th place at the 2011 World's Strongest Man while securing 7th, 9th, 9th and 10th places in 2017, 2009, 2014 and 2016 respectively, making it five times into the finals.
 He also competed in the inaugural World's Ultimate Strongman in 2018 and placed 5th in a stacked field of 12.
 He also placed 7th in the 2012 Arnold Strongman Classic, widely considered the heaviest and most difficult strongman competition in the world.

 During 2019 World's Strongest Man group stages, Shahlaei sustained a career ending injury when he tore his Achilles tendon while performing the super yoke.
 He made a brief comeback two years later to his final competition 2021 Giants Live Strongman Classic where he won 7th place.

 Other work

-Shahlaei had a minor acting role in the film The Golden Compass (2007) and in 2011, competed on Deal or No Deal (UK game show), where he lifted presenter Noel Edmonds up above his head.
+Shahlaei had a minor acting role in the film The Golden Compass (2007) and in 2011, competed on Deal or No Deal (UK game show), where he lifted presenter Noel Edmonds up above his head easily.
 In 2012, Shahlaei opened a personal training business in Swindon, Wiltshire.

 Since 2016, Shahlaei has become a popular strongman analyst and commentator, announcing in many popular strongman franchises.
-He maintains a YouTube channel titled Big Loz Official, which has covered many strongman-related topics and has released more than 1,750 videos.
+He maintains a YouTube channel titled Big Loz Official, which has covered many strongman-related topics and has released more than 1,800 videos.

 Shahlaei also runs a coaching business, with his clients competing in major strongman competitions.
 In 2023, he coached Mitchell Hooper to both the Arnold Strongman Classic and World's Strongest Man titles.

 Personal life

 Shahlaei and his wife, Elizabeth Mason, live in Swindon, Wiltshire.
-They have 3 children daughters Ava, Alexa and son Lewis.
+They have 2 daughters Ava and Alexa.
+Shahlaei also has a step-son, Lewis from a previous relationship.